 Standardize your DNA concentration to 0.2 to 0.4 µg/µl for 4 to 6 kb plasmids,

 increase the concentration proportionally for larger

-plasmids, and reduce it for smaller plasmids or PCR products.
-A quick method for estimating the proper concentration is the following:
+plasmids, and reduce it for smaller plasmids.
+For PCR products, a quick method for estimating the proper/minimal concentration is the following:

 Size (kb) / 10 = concentration (µg/µl).